exoosh/CPPCoverage/README.md

 # Support this project

 Creating and maintaining all my open-source projects takes a lot of time and money.
-If this plugin saved you an evening of nudging labels around, please consider supporting it:
+If this plugin saved you an evening of debugging or thousands of euro's for a commercial tool, please consider supporting it so we can continue our work:

 <p align="center">
   <a href="https://www.paypal.com/donate/?hosted_button_id=5SZAYVTQFJDBE">